 In a discussion of the LC oscillator, it is parallel resonance that is of interest.
 An inductor and capacitor in parallel configuration are known as a tank circuit.
 A condition of resonance occurs in the circuit when

-Where f is frequency and C is capacitance.
-Inductive reactance is given by
+Where f is frequency and C is capacitance and L is inductance.

 Resonance happens when inductive and capacitive reactance are equal, which is to say 2πfL = 1/2πfC.
 This can happen only at a certain frequency.
 The equation can be simplified to: